 When your metabolism is running like a well-oiled machine, your body is working for you.
 Not only can it make maintaining (or losing) weight a little easier, but maximizing your system's calorie-burning engine will also help you feel more energetic, active, and alive.
 To figure out how to get it to that happy place, incorporate these everyday eating and exercise habits into your regular routine.

 Do more heavy lifting

 It’s so easy to glance at the “calories burned” figure on the cardio machine and then add more time to your workout to make the number higher.
 But if you want your metabolic furnace to burn hotter during the day, you’re going to need to add muscle.
-“Muscle burns more calories than fat,” says Alissa Rumsey, RD, CSCS, author of Three Steps to a Healthier You.
+“Muscle burns more calories than fat,” Alissa Rumsey, RD, CSCS, author of Three Steps to a Healthier You, tells Health.
 She advises fitting in a total-body strength workout two to three times per week, using a weight that’s heavy enough to make the 10th rep very difficult.

 Eat protein in the morning and afternoon

 You already know that cranking your metabolism means filling your dinner plate with quality protein (in the form of lean meats, eggs, fish, legumes, and yogurt).
 Thing is, it’s easy to get that chicken breast or piece of salmon in at dinner.
 What's harder is remembering to eat a high-protein meal at breakfast and lunch, says Rumsey, when you're typically on the go and too rushed to do much more than grab a piece of fruit or carb-heavy sandwich.